-Some times God purposely delay answering my prayers for healing because he has a larger purpose in mind that, when realized results in greater glory.
-In the Bible we can find a plenty of evidence to support this argument also, (John 9:3; John 11:4; 2 Corinthians 12:7-10)
+Some times God purposely delay answering my prayers for healing because he has a larger purpose in mind that when realized results in greater glory.
+In the Bible, we can find plenty of evidence to support this argument also, (John 9:3; John 11:4; 2 Corinthians 12:7-10)

-Unfortunately physical healing doesn’t guarantee the salvation of one’s soul unless he realize his need for a savior and surrender his life to Jesus Christ, (Luke 17:17-18; 2 Kings 5:15).
+Unfortunately, physical healing doesn’t guarantee the salvation of one’s soul unless he realizes his need for a savior and surrenders his life to Jesus Christ, (Luke 17:17-18; 2 Kings 5:15).
 So if you are an unbeliever what matters most is not what you must do in order to be healed but what will you do with Jesus after you are healed.

 There are few things born again Christians can do if healing takes longer than their faith permits.